mialkin/misc/src/HealthChecks/readme.md

 A probe has a number of configuration parameters to control its behaviour, like how often to execute the probe; how long to wait after starting the container to initiate the probe; the number of seconds after which the probe is considered failed; and how many times the probe can fail before giving up.
 For a liveness probe, giving up means the pod will be restarted.
 For a readiness probe, giving up means not routing traffic to the pod, but the pod is not restarted.
 Liveness and readiness probes can be used in conjunction.

+## On readiness probes

+The Kubernetes documentation, as well as many blog posts and examples, somewhat misleadingly emphasizes the use of the readiness probe when starting a container.
+This is usually the most common consideration—we want to avoid routing requests to the pod until it is ready to accept traffic.
+However, the readiness probe will continue to be called throughout the lifetime of the container, every `periodSeconds`, so that the container can make itself temporarily unavailable when one of its dependencies is unavailable, or while running a large batch job, performing maintenance, or something similar.

+## On liveness probes

+Recommendations:

+- Avoid checking dependencies in liveness probes.
+Liveness probes should be inexpensive and have response times with minimal variance.
+- Set liveness-probe timeouts conservatively, so that system dynamics can temporarily or permanently change, without resulting in excessive liveness probe failures.
+Consider setting liveness-probe timeouts the same magnitude as client timeouts.
+- Set the `initialDelaySeconds` parameter conservatively, so that containers can be reliably restarted, even as startup dynamics change over time.
+- Regularly restart containers to exercise startup dynamics and avoid unexpected behavioural changes during initialization.

+## Links

 [↑ Kubernetes Liveness and Readiness Probes: How to Avoid Shooting Yourself in the Foot](https://blog.colinbreck.com/kubernetes-liveness-and-readiness-probes-how-to-avoid-shooting-yourself-in-the-foot)